Current Expected Credit Loss (CECL) Scenarios Service

 Regular updates

-Scenarios for CECL are updated quarterly to reflect emerging risks and changes to the base case.
+To enable timely provision for credit losses, our CECL scenarios are updated quarterly to reflect emerging risks and changes to the base case.
+Subscribers to our wider offerings can also benefit from more regular updates to our baseline forecast and topical research briefings.

 Comprehensive variable coverage

-Macroeconomic and financial variable outputs cover the key drivers of impairment.
-Fully consistent scenario results are available for all US States and Metropolitan Statistical Areas (MSAs).
+We provide macroeconomic and financial variable outputs that cover the key drivers of impairment.
+Fully consistent scenario results are available both at a national level and for all US States and Metropolitan Statistical Areas (MSAs).

-Based on these robust distributions, we derive coherent economic scenarios along with their probability.
+Based on these robust distributions, we derive coherent economic scenarios and associated probabilities using our economic models.
 Crucially, our approach ensures that the only changes to scenarios from quarter to quarter are due to a transparent assessment of emerging or receding risks.
+This results in relatively stable scenario projections from quarter to quarter, which minimises volatility in our clients’ profit and loss accounts.

 “CMHC’s Stress Testing and ORSA team has started this year using Oxford Economics for the purpose of stress-testing.
 Our experience has been very positive.
 The software is sound, intuitive and user friendly.
 But most of all, it allows the user to understand the links between the variables and for a certain degree of customisation.”